 What a year!
 We can all agree 2020 wasn't exactly what we expected.
 However, looking ahead with renewed optimism, we're continuing tradition and predicting the most important sales trends in 2021.

 Things have changed, but sales activity hasn't stopped.
 The pandemic forced many companies to rethink their strategies, and we saw remote sales become common almost overnight.
 Going forward, sales and marketing teams will be more creative and resourceful, building on the lessons learned in the last few months.
 As a result, companies will refine their strategies with a focus on a new digital customer journey with multiple touchpoints and channels across various channels.

-This is the starting point in which we're predicting next year's trends—and here they are:
+A renewed focus on the digital journey that puts the customer at the center.
+That's the premise in which we're predicting next year's sales trends—and here they are:

 Share the trends on Twitter:

 These are the B2B sales trends to watch in 2021.

 1. The digital customer journey will be on top of the corporate agenda